 Instead, you should try to identify the channels where your ideal prospects are most likely to be hanging out – and where you should focus your marketing.
-There's no point marketing on snapchat if you're target audience don't use the app.
+There's no point in marketing on Snapchat if you're target audience doesn't use the app.

 Therefore, in order to get a better understanding of the channels utilised by your potential prospects and which one you should focus on, we’ve compiled a list of the best and most popular social media channels for businesses, as well as who they are used by.
 This list will help you when it comes to choosing the right social media platform for your business.